Coordinate Linear Variance Reduction for Generalized Linear Programming: Numerical experiments

-In this section, we provide the experimental evaluation of our algorithm for the reformulation of the DRO with Wasserstein metric of $\ell_1$-norm (with parameters $\kappa = 0.1$ and $\rho = 10$) and hinge loss.
-Since the dual norm of the $\ell_1$ norm is the $\ell_{\infty}$ norm, the reformulation for this problem in Theorem~\ref{thm:dro-wass} is a standard LP.
-For the LP formulation, we compare our \clvr~method with several well-known methods: \textsc{pdhg}~\citep{chambolle2011first}, \textsc{spdhg}~\citep{chambolle2018stochastic} and \textsc{pure-cd}~\citep{alacaoglu2020random}.
-For all algorithms we use the LPMetric \eqref{eq:lpmetric} as the performance measure and use the restart strategy of successive halving of the LPMetric (Section~\ref{sec:restart}) to obtain linear convergence.
-We implemented \textsc{clvr} and other algorithms efficiently in the \href{https://julialang.org}{Julia} programming language for high-performance numerical computing, optimizing all implementations to the best of our ability.
-For \textsc{spdhg}, whose per-iteration cost is at least $O(d)$, we consider a large batch size $50$ to balance the effect of the $O(d)$ cost and improve the overall efficiency.
-Meanwhile, \textsc{pure-cd} with block size $1$ is already well suited to sparsity.
-For \clvr, we experiment with block sizes $1$ and $10$.
+We provide experimental evaluations of our algorithm for the reformulation of the DRO with Wasserstein metric based on the $\ell_1$-norm (with $\kappa = 0.1$ and $\rho = 10$) and hinge loss.
+For its LP formulation (see Theorem~\ref{thm:dro-wass} in the Appendix), we compare our \clvr~method with three representative methods: \textsc{pdhg}~\cite{chambolle2011first}, \textsc{spdhg}~\cite{chambolle2018stochastic} and \textsc{pure-cd}~\cite{alacaoglu2020random}.
+For all algorithms we use LPMetric~\eqref{eq:lpmetric} as the performance measure and use a restart strategy based on successive halving of LPMetric (Section~\ref{sec:restart}) to obtain linear convergence.
+We implemented \textsc{clvr} and other algorithms in \href{https://julialang.org}{Julia}, optimizing all implementations to the extent possible.
+Full details of the experimental setup can be found in Appendix~\ref{appx:experiments-details}.
 Our code is available at~\url{https://github.com/ericlincc/Efficient-GLP}.
-For fair comparison in terms of wall-clock time, we ran each algorithm using one CPU core, all the experiments being run on a Linux machine with a second generation Intel Xeon Scalable Processor (Cascade Lake-SP) with $128$~GB of RAM.

-We conducted our experiments on LibSVM datasets \texttt{a9a}, \texttt{gisette}, and \texttt{rcv1.binary} with different sparsity levels.
-In Table~\ref{tb:dataset}, we list information about the three datasets and the corresponding matrices in the reformulations.
-As we see, due to the sparse connectivity of auxiliary variables, all the matrices in reformulations are quite sparse.
-As a commonly adopted preprocessing step for LP, we normalize each row of the matrix in the standard LP with Euclidean norm one.

-As the weight parameter $\gamma$ (see Theorem~\ref{thm:clvr}) between primal and dual variables strongly influences the empirical performance, we tune it for all datasets by trying the values $\{10^{-i}\}$ for $i\in\sZ$.
-We set the Lipschitz constant of \textsc{pdhg} to be the largest singular value of the constraint matrix in the LP formulation.
-For \textsc{pure-cd} and \clvr~with block size $1$, because the rows of the matrix are normalized, we set the Lipschitz constant to $1$.
-For \clvr~with block size $10$ and \textsc{spdhg} with block size $50$, the Lipschitz constants are tuned to $3$ and $9$, respectively.